 The press release shows what the direction of these new investigations will be, a purely strategic direction.
 "The incursions of any aerial objects into our USA [Special Purpose Airspace] pose flight safety concerns.
 And they can pose national security challenges," the task force's charter statement bluntly says.

 The Department of Defense takes it very seriously reports of incursions by any aerial object, identified or unidentified, and investigates each of them.From the Pentagon press release.

 On the crest of the wave

 For several months, UFOs have occupied their place in the American public debate.
-The movies of tick-shaped objects flying at an incomprehensible speed and interviews with US Navy pilots have captured the public imagination, leading to growing interest even among congressional politicians.
-The videos of these aircraft have come out of the "undergrowth" of ufologists and science fiction enthusiasts and, under the eyes of all, on Youtube, they raise more than one question.
+The movies of tick-shaped objects flying at an incomprehensible speed and interviews with US Navy pilots have captured the public imagination, bringing growing interest even among congressional politicians.
+The videos of these aircraft have come out of the "undergrowth" of ufologists and science fiction enthusiasts and under the eyes of all, on Youtube, raise more than one question.